You will probably be familiar with the adage:

 Productivity is often about little “wins”, and depends on the specific business of course, but shaving a minute off each of 100 orders going through a warehouse each day is more than an hour and a half of time, which not only reduces the direct costs of processing an order, but increases the opportunity for doing something else with the available time.

 As business owners, people are often looking at the detail – whether it’s “this is costing too much”, or “that is taking too long” – and sometimes losing sight of the bigger picture.
 Overall improvements in productivity may cost more in pure cash terms, but if those expenses are essentially revenue-generating, then don’t be afraid of them.

 We’re happy to help provide that overview, and implement the systems and processes to support the improvements that you need to make.
 The object of the exercise is that it should produce more revenue than the outlay, so it is entirely a self-funding exercise.

-Contact David Hardstaff on 01438 832724 or at firstname.lastname@example.org. to find out more, or to discuss some case studies.
+Contact David Hardstaff on firstname.lastname@example.org. to find out more, or to discuss some case studies.